Auplopus albifrons

 Auplopus albifrons is a spider wasp of the family Pompilidae.

 Description

 Auplopus albifrons are medium-sized wasps, with short petiole on first abdominal segment and red first abdominal terga.
 Females typically have long legs, slender body and long curling antennae.
 They show an elongated clypeal margin.

 Biology

 The females build their brood cells of mud on walls or stones.
-They prey various species of spiders.
+They prey on various species of spiders.
 The female wasps usually amputate the legs of their prey before transporting them to the nest to make them easier to carry.
 Prey may be transported by flight or more often by crawling along the ground.
-The captured spiders are stored in cells in the nest.
+Captured spiders are stored in cells in the nest.
 The female wasp lays an egg on each spider and later the wasp larvae feed and develop on the spider.

 Habitat

 The species prefers warmer areas and occurs in light forests and dry open woodland.

 Distribution

 This species is present in Austria, Bosnia, Denmark, Finland, France, Germany, Greece, Italy, Romania, Spain and Switzerland.